Observation of the nuclear magnetic octupole moment of $^{173}$Yb from precise measurements of hyperfine structure in the ${^3P}_2$ state: Experimental details

-The ground state in Yb is ${^1S}_0$ and therefore has no hyperfine structure.
-But the upper states with $J \neq 0$ have hyperfine levels for the odd isotope $^{173}$Yb, determined by the nuclear spin $I=5/2$ \cite{PRP10}.
-The various transitions are accessed in the spectroscopy chamber shown in Fig.\ \ref{specchamber}.
+The relevant low-lying energy levels of Yb are shown in Fig.\ \ref{specchamber}.
+The ground state is ${^1S}_0$ and therefore has no hyperfine structure.
+But the upper states with $J \neq 0$ have hyperfine levels for the odd isotope $^{173}$Yb, determined by the nuclear spin $I=5/2$.
+The various transitions are accessed in the spectroscopy chamber, shown schematically in the bottom of the figure.
 It consists of a vacuum chamber with several optical access points maintained at a pressure below $10^{-8}$~mbar with an ion pump.
 The Yb atomic beam is generated by resistive heating (to about 400$^\circ$C) of an unenriched source.
 The different laser beams are sent perpendicular to the atomic beam at different points, and the green fluorescence (at 556~nm) is collected by two photomultiplier tubes (PMT, Hamamatsu R928).
 The 556~nm beam, driving the ${^1S}_0 \rightarrow {^3P}_1$ transition, is produced by doubling the output of a fiber laser operating at 1111~nm (Koheras Boostik Y10).
 The output power of the fiber laser is 0.5~W with a linewidth of 70~kHz.
 It is doubled in an external cavity doubler to give a total power of 65~mW.
-Part of this beam is split into two and sent across the atomic beam in counter-propagating directions to minimize systematic Doppler shifts.
+Part of this beam is split into two and sent across the atomic beam in counter-propagating directions, perpendicular to the atomic beam.
 The laser is locked to the peak center by frequency modulation at 20~kHz and lock-in detection to generate the error signal.